-- To wire relay and I/O connector.
-(Refer to Figure 2.6) - To connect or replace the battery.

-To Disconnect the power supply before proceeding.

-- Make sure the flash memory card is fully inserted (or removed), before removing the cover. - Remove probe from handle clip (if needed).
+- To wire relay connector or I/O connector.
+(Refer to Figure 2.6) - To connect or replace the battery. - \bigwedge Disconnect the power supply before proceeding. - Make sure the flash memory card is fully inserted (or removed), before removing the cover.
 Remove cover, by removing 2 mounting screws on each side.